Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity and space-time: a more concerted approach

 \subsection{Time-dependent properties of the holographic proposals}

-In this subsection, we show that all the holographic complexity proposals defined in Sec.~\ref{ssec:holo_compl_proposals} exhibit the advocated universal behaviour, \ie linear growth at late times and the switchback effect in a black-hole background.
+In this subsection, we show that all the holographic complexity proposals defined in Sec.~\ref{ssec:holo_compl_proposals} universally exhibit the behaviors required for a correspondence with complexity, \ie linear growth at late times and the switchback effect in a black-hole background.

 We display these features for the CAny proposal, since it encodes all the other proposals.
 Consider the planar Schwarzschild-AdS black hole solution